 Provide operational support to include airfield operations and air traffic control, current operations, 355th Fighter Wing scheduling, weapons and tactics training, intelligence, and weather for all aspects of the 355th Fighter Wing's operational flying program.

-Support USAF recruitment, retention and USAF Strategic Communication objectives at air shows and events worldwide with the A-10 West Heritage Team.
+Support USAF recruitment, retention and USAF Strategic Communication objectives at air shows and events worldwide with the West Coast A-10 Demonstration Team.

 355th Operations Support Squadron

-The 355th Operation Support Squadron supports 355th Wing combat missions tasked by the President, the Secretary of Defense, and the Chairman, Joint Chiefs of Staff.
-The squadron directs operational support functions including airfield, air traffic control, and weather services, weapons and tactics, plans and exercises, and intelligence for an operations group with three A-10C squadrons.
-It also develops flying schedules for more than 10,916 sorties per year.
+The 355th Operation Support Squadron supports 355th Fighter Wing combat missions tasked by the President, the Secretary of Defense, and the Chairman, Joint Chiefs of Staff.
+The squadron directs operational support functions including airfield, air traffic control, weather services, weapons and tactics, plans and exercises, and intelligence for an operations group with two A-10C squadrons.
+The OSS also provides aviation support for nine other flying units on base and develops flying schedules for more than 14,000 sorties per year.
+Click here for more information.

 355th Training Squadron

-The 355th Training Squadron conducts and maintains academic, flying, specialized, and electronic interactive training for A-10C aircraft, meeting Air Force training requirements for over 100 students annually.
-The squadron manages and assists development and approval of all aspects of Air Combat Command A-10C syllabi and operates more than $5 million of advanced fighter aircraft simulators.
+The 355th Training Squadron conducts and maintains academic, flying, specialized, and electronic interactive training for A-10C aircraft, meeting Air Force training requirements for over 245 upgrade pilots and A-10C conversion pilots annually.
+The squadron manages and assists development and approval of all aspects of Air Combat Command A-10C syllabi and operates more than $11 million of advanced fighter aircraft simulators.
 It also provides quality assurance for aircrew training contracts valued at more than $5.7 million.

 354th Fighter Squadron